S4ltster/S4ltster/README.md

 - I play tennis (Linux Users don't play tennis sorry)
 - Retired Windows User
 - Do you ever come across a abandoned account and wonder "Man what if they died?"
+- Who the hell eats a mounds bar?

 ![based](https://avatars.githubusercontent.com/u/87864112?v=4)